cbeauhilton/Halve/_posts/2018-11-01- Artificial-Intelligence-Definitions-and-Indefinitions.md

 # Summary

 AI and related terms have no completely satisfying or accepted definitions.

 They are relatively new and constantly evolving.

 Flexibility is required[^1].

-Behind all of the technological terms, there are humans with mathematics and computers, creativity and bias, just as there is a human inside the white coat next to the EKG machine.
+Behind all of the technological terms, there are humans with mathematics and computers, creativity and bias, just as there is a human inside the white coat next to the EKG.

 [^1]: A linguistic gem from an early AI researcher is here apropos: "Time flies like an arrow.
 Fruit flies like a banana."
 There are a [delightful number of ways to interpret](https://en.wikipedia.org/wiki/Time_flies_like_an_arrow;_fruit_flies_like_a_banana#Analysis_of_the_basic_ambiguities) this sentence, especially if you happen to be a computer.
 How much flexibility is too much?
 Too little?

-    The source of this Oettinger quote is frustratingly hard to find, as is often the case with classic papers from the middle of the 1900s.
-[Here's a PDF](http://worrydream.com/refs/Scientific%20American,%20September,%201966.pdf).
+    The paper with the original Oettinger quote was frustratingly hard to find, as is often the case with classic papers from the middle of the 1900s.
+So save you the hassle, [here's a PDF](http://worrydream.com/refs/Scientific%20American,%20September,%201966.pdf).
 The article starts on p.
 166.

 [^2]: Lest you think I've lost perspective on what really matters, here's a [comparison of the Google search trends over time for "Artificial Intelligence" and "potato."](https://trends.google.com/trends/explore?date=all&q=%2Fm%2F0mkz,%2Fm%2F05vtc) Happy Thanksgiving.